-It is necessary to back up your Mac before updating to macOS Monterey, because not each macOS updating will succeed.
-Once your macOS update failure occurs, such as macOS Monterey stuck during the update, your Mac files become inaccessible.
+It is necessary to back up your Mac before updating to macOS 12 Monterey, because not each macOS updating will succeed.
+Once your macOS update failure occurs, such as macOS 13 Ventuta being stuck during the update, your Mac files become inaccessible.

 To back up your Mac, you need to use the Time Machine utility:

-- Note: If your Mac runs macOS Big Sur, format the external hard drive to APFS.
+Step 1: Connect an HFS+ formatted external hard drive to your Mac.
+(If your Mac runs macOS Big Sur, format the external hard drive to APFS)

 If you want to get more details about how to back up your Mac, please read: How to back up your Mac with Time Machine.